Stress-free New Year: How to support your dog on New Year's Eve

 How to prepare

 There are a few things you can do in advance to make New Year's Eve easier for your dog.
-Make sure you set up a cozy corner for your dog a few days in advance where he feels safe.
-A cozy blanket, his favorite toy and dim lighting can work wonders when the first fireworks are set off in the days before New Year's Eve.
-At this time, you should take your dog for a walk in the early afternoon when it is still light outside.
-This way you can avoid the stress when the first firecrackers are set off in the dark.
+Make sure to set up a cozy corner for your dog a few days in advance where he feels safe.
+A cozy blanket, his favorite toy, and dim lighting can work wonders when the first fireworks are set off in the days leading up to New Year's Eve.
+At this time of year, you should take your dog for a walk in the early afternoon while it's still light outside.
+This way, you can avoid the stress of the first firecrackers being set off in the dark.

-One way to familiarize your dog with the loud noises is to use special audio files that you can use for desensitization and preparation.
-As a type of training, you can play the sounds of rockets and firecrackers to your dog and give him a chance to get used to them over a longer period of time.
+One way to familiarize your dog with the loud noises is to use special audio files for desensitization and preparation.
+As a form of training, you can play the sounds of rockets and firecrackers to your dog and give him a chance to get used to them over a longer period of time.

-If you want to spare your dog the stress altogether, a vacation in an area where fireworks are banned can be a good idea.
+If you want to spare your dog the stress altogether, a vacation in an area with a fireworks ban might be a good idea.
 The East Frisian North Sea island of Spiekeroog, for example, almost completely forgoes the colorful spectacle.
-This way, you not only spare your dog the excitement, but also yourself the preparations.
+This way, you not only spare your dog the excitement, but also you the preparation.

 During New Year's Eve: Keep calm

-When the countdown is on, it is especially important to be there for your dog.
-Your four-legged friend should not be alone during this time if possible.
+When the countdown is on, it's especially important to be there for your dog.
+Your four-legged friend should not be left alone during this time, if possible.

-• Stay calm : Dog owners are often a little tense on this evening.
-However, your own calmness can be transferred directly to your dog and have a positive effect.
+• Stay calm : Dog owners are often a bit tense on this evening, too.
+However, your own calmness can be directly transferred to your dog and have a positive effect.

 • Reduce noise : Keep windows and blinds closed to dampen the noise and light from the rockets.
-Familiar background noises such as music or a television can also have a calming effect.
+Familiar background sounds like music or a television can also be calming.

-• Occupation : Give your dog a task.
-Your four-legged friend's favorite chew toy can help your darling distract himself and keep himself busy.
+• Activity : Give your dog something to do.
+Your four-legged friend's favorite chew toy can help distract him and keep him occupied.

 What you should avoid

 Never light rockets or firecrackers near your dog.
 The smell and noise can be extremely stressful.
-New Year's Eve is also not the right time for new types of food, exciting toys or major changes to everyday life.
-Stick to tried and tested routines and offer your four-legged friend a familiar place to retreat to.
+Furthermore, New Year's Eve is not the time for new foods, exciting toys, or major changes to your daily routine.
+Stick to tried-and-true routines and offer your four-legged friend a familiar place to retreat to.

 Tips if your dog is particularly anxious